House Speaker Nancy Pelosi's husband was attacked by an intruder at home

 The break-in at her residence raises questions about the security of the home of one of the most powerful lawmakers in the country.

-While the motivation is still unknown, the attack comes amid increasing violent rhetoric targeting political figures and their families.
+The attack comes as political figures and their families face an uptick in threats

+Members of Congress have received more funds and resources to secure their homes but some have pressed for more protection given the rise in threats.

-Democratic Rep. Pramila Jayapal, chair of the Congressional Progressive Caucus, was home with her husband over the summer when a man carrying a pistol was arrested near her home.
+This summer, a man carrying a pistol outside the home of Democratic Rep. Pramila Jayapal, chair of the Congressional Progressive Caucus, was arrested.

+Rep. Adam Kinzinger, R-Ill., an outspoken critic of former President Donald Trump, shared voicemails left at his Capitol Hill office over the summer that threatened him and his family.

+"We know where your family is and we're going to get you," said one caller.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.